opennetworkinglab/aether-docs/developer/contributing.rst

  - Note that Aether makes use of both gerrit based workflows and Github workflows, depending on the component that is being worked on.
 Follow the section below that is appropriate.

-Steps to successful PRs (gerrit workflows)
+Steps to Successful PRs (gerrit workflows)
 """"""""""""""""""""""""""""""""""""""""""

  1. Checkout the code and prepare your patch.
 The workflow to make changes to the Aether code through gerrit is identical